maciejdarlak/AiIncidentAgent_WEB/README.md

 An HNSW index using `vector_cosine_ops` supports efficient vector retrieval.

-The five most semantically similar historical incidents are retrieved.
+The five most semantically similar historical incidents are retrieved and used as RAG context.

-Only selected historical information is used:
+Only selected historical information is included:

 - Subject
 - Description